hanwendong1/VirtualGaming/content/3-Insider.md

   - If the guesser is Insider, Insider wins.
   - If the guesser isn't Insider, a second voting occurs.

-SECOND VOTING
-Vote for the person who players think the Insider is.
+Second voting: Vote for the person who players think the Insider is.
 The Master decides the tiebreaker.
 This can have two possible outcomes:
 - If the Insider is accused, Master and Commons win.
 - If the Insider is not accused, Insider wins.